seemoo-lab/seemoo-mobile-sensing/README.md

 	- *BLE*, *WiFi* and *audio* collection is disabled.
 	- The option to launch the app via *RemoteController* is disabled.
     - (Optional) Here you can set the required sampling rates for different sensors.
-5. The app is started/stopped by pressing the *START/STOP* button in the center of the screen.
+5. The data collection is started/stopped by pressing the *START/STOP* button in the center of the screen.

 **Notes:**
 * Each time the *START/STOP* button is pressed a new folder with recorded sensor data is created.